TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Design Specifications61.md

 #### 3.1.2.3 Implementation Implications

-- Requires an animation system or service (e.g., 'VFXManager') to trigger and manage animations.
+- Requires use of Unity's animation system (e.g., Animator, Timelines) or a tweening library.
-- Animations will be triggered in response to domain events (e.g., 'PlayerMovedEvent', 'DiceRolledEvent') to decouple them from the core game logic.
+- The GameBoardPresenter component will be responsible for triggering these animations in response to GameState changes.

 #### 3.1.2.4 Required Components

-- VFXManager
 - GameBoardPresenter

 #### 3.1.2.5 Analysis Reasoning

-This requirement dictates the need for a system to handle visual flair, which should be driven by events from the application layer to maintain architectural separation.
+Visual feedback through animation is a key presentation concern.
+The GameBoardPresenter is the logical component to sync visual state with domain state.

 ### 3.1.3.0 Requirement Id

 #### 3.1.3.1 Requirement Id

-REQ-1-071
+REQ-1-023

 #### 3.1.3.2 Requirement Description

-Display all user interface elements, including HUD, menus, and modal dialogs.
+Display a modal error dialog for unhandled exceptions.

 #### 3.1.3.3 Implementation Implications

-- Requires a suite of UI controllers (e.g., 'HUDController', 'TradeUIController') managed by a central 'ViewManager'.
-- The technology guides mandate using Unity's UI Toolkit for a scalable and maintainable UI architecture.
+- The ViewManager must have a method to instantiate and display a generic error dialog prefab.
+- The dialog must be populated with data, including a unique correlation ID, passed from a global exception handler.

 #### 3.1.3.4 Required Components

 - ViewManager
-- HUDController
-- TradeUIController
-- PropertyManagementUIController

 #### 3.1.3.5 Analysis Reasoning

-This requirement defines the scope of the UI, which will be implemented as a collection of specialized controller components following the MVP/MVVM pattern.
+This requirement ensures graceful failure.
+Sequence Diagram ID 192 confirms that the ViewManager is the designated component for displaying this UI dialog.

 ## 3.2.0.0 Non Functional Requirements